Star Wars: The Secrets of the Sith

 Darth Vader, a pivotal Sith figure explored in The Secrets of the Sith.

-Star Wars: The Secrets of the Sith is a Star Wars novel written by Marc Sumerak with illustrations by Sergio Gómez Silván.
-Published by Insight Editions, the book offers an immersive exploration of the Sith, narrated from the perspective of Emperor Palpatine.
-It serves as a companion to Sumerak’s earlier work, The Secrets of the Jedi, expanding the universe's lore by exploring Sith philosophies, characters, and notable historical events.
+Star Wars: The Secrets of the Sith is a novel written by Marc Sumerak with illustrations by Sergio Gómez Silván.
+Published by Insight Editions and set in the Star Wars universe, the book is narrated from the perspective of Emperor Palpatine, the franchise's main antagonist.
+The book is intended as a counterpart to Sumerak’s earlier work, The Secrets of the Jedi, published in 2019.